NoOPeEKS/oxid/README.md

 ```bash
 cargo run
 ```
-As of now, the editor will open the test file `./testfiles/exceptions.py` by default.
+As of now, the editor will either open an existing file or create a new one.
+It does not currently support multiple buffers nor opening directories.

 ## 🎮 Key Bindings